A proposal for strategically approaching the eLearning challenges facing Jefferson

 - supports potential, new, and current students

-- supports processes of recruiting, admissions, advising, registration, and retention of online students
+- supports processes of recruiting, admissions, advising, registration, and retention

 - develops printed and electronic resources for the above processes